Balance disorders

 • Get enough and regular sleep.

-• Eat sensibly and sufficiently.
+• Eat a sensible and sufficient diet.

 • If you have high blood pressure and/or diabetes: Check your values regularly and optimize them if necessary.